vbuterin/pybitcointools/README.md

 * Better Python3 support
 * Replace bci.py with other explorers
 * Class-based api for different coins, making it easier to add new coins with a common interface

-Currently working on:
-* Additional coins.
-Already added api endpoints for gathering unspents and pushing transactions for various coins (see the cryptos directory).
-The main complexity comes from creating and signing raw transactions.
-For example, Bitcoin Cash implements replay protection using SIGHASH_FORKID.
-Appreciate any help with this.
+* Unspents and broadcast transaction tested for the following testnets: Bitcoin, Litecoin and Dash (Dogecoin does not seem to have a working testnet explorer)

+Needs to be tested:
+* Live network transactions for Bitcoin, Litecoin, Dash and Dogecoin

+If anyone can help with getting the Bitcoin Cash replay protection signatures working, that would be a big help.

+Short term roadmap:
 * More test cases for key fuctionality
 * Possible renaming (pycryptotools?)
 * Release on pip

 Longer-term roadmap:
-* Support of more coins (Bitcoin Cash, Bitcoin Gold, Dogecoin, Litecoin, Dash, etc.)
 * Integrate pull requests from pybitcointools, e.g. Segwit support
 * Read the docs page
 * E-commerce tools (exchange rates, short-time invoices)
+* Easily gather unspents and broadcast transactions based on a mnemonic
 * Desktop GUI for easy creation, signing and broadcasting of raw transactions
 * Seed-based multi-crypto wallet

-The rest of this readme is pretty much taken directly from the original pybitcointools library.
+The rest of this readme is pretty much taken directly from the original pybitcointools library and needs to be updated.
 ### Advantages:

 * Functions have a simple interface, inputting and outputting in standard formats